roccosportal/dashbird/doc/install.md

 `git submodule update`

-Create a database named `dashbird` on your MySQL Server.
+Create a database named `dashbird` on your Database Server (MySQL prefered).

 Execute `bin/structure.sql` in your new database.